nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Undo a deletion : `undo`

-Reverts the most recent deletion.
+Adds the most recently deleted booking back to the system.

 Format: `undo`

 ![UndoCommand.png](images%2FUndoCommand.png)

 * Example image above shows the result of command `undo`
-* Adds the most recently deleted booking back to the system.

 ### Clearing all entries : `clear`